 Installation

 Installation didn't take much time for me, maximum 15 minutes, with the internet switched off.
 I just had to choose language, keyboard language and location at which I intend to install it.
 Boot up was quick, within 10 seconds and I didn't face any trouble over any driver not working or internet not working.
 So, it was practically trouble free for me.
-Post installation, Update manager notified me of a 10 MB update and things were up and running after that.

 Repository